Downton Abbey: Soundtracks

-Track listings

 Cultural impact

 Some of the fashion items worn by characters on the show have seen a strong revival of interest in the UK and elsewhere during the show's run, including starched collars, midi skirts, beaded gowns, and hunting plaids.

 The Equality (Titles) Bill was an unsuccessful piece of legislation introduced in the UK Parliament in 2013 that would have allowed equal succession of female heirs to hereditary titles and peerages.
 It was nicknamed the "Downton Abbey law" because it addressed the same issue that affects Lady Mary Crawley, who cannot inherit the estate because it must pass to a male heir.

 The decor used on Downton Abbey inspired US Representative Aaron Schock to redecorate his congressional offices in a more luxurious style.
 He repaid the $40,000 cost of redecoration following scrutiny of his expenses and questions about his use of public money for personal benefit, and subsequently resigned in March 2015.

 Other media

 Due to the show's popularity, there have been a number of references and spoofs on it, such as Family Guy episode "Chap Stewie", which has Stewie Griffin reborn in a household similar to Downton Abbey, and How I Met Your Mother episode "The Fortress", where the gang watch a television show called Woodworthy Manor, which is remarkably similar to Downton Abbey.

+A short scene featuring the characters of Sybil and Tom Branson made a screen-in-screen appearance in the movie Iron Man 3.

 The Gilded Age

 Julian Fellowes's The Gilded Age, which debuted on HBO in 2022, portrays New York in the 1880s and how its old New York society coped with the influx of newly wealthy families.
-While a separate series, a young Violet, Countess of Grantham, could make an appearance on the new show.
+While a separate series, Fellowes hinted in interviews that some members of Downton's Crawley family, as well as Martha Levinson, Cora's mother, could appear in the new show.

-Film adaptations
+Film sequels

 On 13 July 2018, a feature-length film was confirmed, with production commencing mid-2018.
-The film was written by Julian Fellowes and is a continuation of the TV series, with direction by Brian Percival.
+The film was written by Julian Fellowes and is a continuation of the TV series, with direction by Michael Engler.
 It was distributed by Focus Features and Universal Pictures International.
 The film was released in the United Kingdom on 13 September 2019, with the United States following one week later on 20 September 2019.
-A sequel began filming in April 2021.
+Filming of a sequel began in April 2021.
 The film was finally released in the UK on 29 April 2022, and in the US on 20 May.
+The final film was released in cinemas on 12 September 2025.